excalibur-kvrv/HackComputer/README.md

 # Hack Computer

-This repo contains the WIP implmentation of the Hack Computer based on the book "Elements of computing systems 2nd edition".
+This repo contains the WIP implementation of the Hack Computer based on the book "Elements of computing systems 2nd edition".

 Constuction of the computer is divided into two parts:-
 1. Hardware System